-Having passed the canine good citizen requirements can have multiple benefits.
+Having passed the canine good citizen test can have multiple benefits.
 Certification may be helpful in convincing owners of rental properties to allow your dog in apartments.
 The CGC test may also be used as a screening tool for therapy dogs or rescue centers.
 To find a canine good citizen test evaluator contact local dog trainers for the nearest classes.
 The American Kennel Club offers a list of American CGC evaluators.
 I recommend you test your Doberman when he is at least 1 year old.

 Canine Good Citizen Requirements

 Dogs performing the CGC test will need to successfully pass 10 activities.
 These are done in a public area with distractions.
 If the dog gets excited or disruptive it may lead to failing the test.
 Failing the canine good citizen test just means your dog needs more training and it can perform the test again in the future.
 Note that food rewards are not allowed during the test.

 Test 1 – Accepting a friendly stranger.
 The dog owner shakes hands and talks naturally with a stranger.
 Does the dog accept an unfamiliar stranger?
 Does it jump or lunge at a stranger?